varun-seth/dehadi/README.md

 # Dihadi

-Dihadi is an acronym for "Diurnal Harmony Directive" - a complex title for a simple habit tracking app.
+Dihadi is an acronym for "Diurnal Habitual Directive" - a complex title for a simple habit tracking app.

 Also, "Dihadi" in hindi stands for "day work", although it is used in the context of daily wage labor.